Multi-Jurisdictional Event Contract Exchange for Licensed Sportsbooks

 Exchange Tradeable Bets

-BetEx is revolutionizing the sportsbook industry with a new ecosystem for issuing and trading Exchange-Tradeable Bets (ETBs), including futures and composite bets.
+BetEx is modernizing the sportsbook industry with a new ecosystem for issuing and trading Exchange-Tradeable Bets (ETBs), including futures and composite bets.
 This innovation generates additional revenue for operators and brings wagering closer to Wall Street style trading.

 Secondary Market for Bets